idleberg/vite-plugin-devcert/README.md

 #### `options.skipHostsFile`

 If `certutil` is not installed already (for updating NSS databases; e.g. Firefox), do not attempt to install it.
-[Read more](https://github.com/expo/devcert#skiphostsfile).
+[Read the documention for more](https://github.com/expo/devcert#skiphostsfile).

 #### `options.skipCertutil`

 Do not update your systems host file with the domain name of the certificate.
-[Read more](https://github.com/expo/devcert#skipcertutil).
+[Read the documention for more](https://github.com/expo/devcert#skipcertutil).

 ## Related